dsestero/java/README.markdown

 ###Beginning with java

-The module provides two classes to install Java OpenJDK 6 and 7 respectively.
+The module provides three classes to install Java OpenJDK 6, 7 and 8 respectively.
 This is done, for example, by declarations as the following:

 ```
 include java_7